bugzilla/bugzilla.github.io/_posts/2003-04-24-status-update.md

 *   Bug [195621](https://bugzilla.mozilla.org/show_bug.cgi?id=195621 "Back out taint-related changes from bug 160710") - Back out taint-related changes from bug [160710](https://bugzilla.mozilla.org/show_bug.cgi?id=160710).
 *   Bug [190892](https://bugzilla.mozilla.org/show_bug.cgi?id=190892 "Radio button for "run this query" appears needlessly if you don't have saved queries") - Radio button for "run this query" looks silly if it's the only choice.
 Make it a hidden input if it's the only one.
 *   Bug [180642](https://bugzilla.mozilla.org/show_bug.cgi?id=180642 "Move authentication code into a module") - Move authentication code into a module
-*   Bug [195695](https://bugzilla.mozilla.org/show_bug.cgi?id=195695 "Requesting a non-existant format results in an Internal Error") - Requesting a non-existant format results in an Internal Error
+*   Bug [195695](https://bugzilla.mozilla.org/show_bug.cgi?id=195695 "Requesting a non-existent format results in an Internal Error") - Requesting a non-existent format results in an Internal Error
 *   Bug [197180](https://bugzilla.mozilla.org/show_bug.cgi?id=197180 "Long component name accepted on component creation but not working when creating a bug") - Long comment names not flagged as an error
 *   Bug [193989](https://bugzilla.mozilla.org/show_bug.cgi?id=193989 "Email notification for cancellation of "password change token" does not use emailsuffix") - EmailSuffix wasn't getting used for password change tokens.
 Also removes real name from To: header which wasn't being escaped properly for RFC[2822](https://bugzilla.mozilla.org/show_bug.cgi?id=2822) specs.
 *   Bug [194917](https://bugzilla.mozilla.org/show_bug.cgi?id=194917 "bug flags template includes javascript outside of comment block") - Javascript missing HTML comments in flag list.